Bangkit Academy for Reviving the Postponed Dream Due to Limitations

 Zahra was excited to participate in Bangkit as she imagined it would affect her career path.
 However, when half of the learning program had passed, she felt that her understanding of the college courses couldn’t support her to perform well there.

-Insecurity made her consider giving up as she thought she couldn’t balance the competitiveness factor among other Cohorts.
-At this time, she told her mother all of her hardships and surprisingly, it was a significant motivation for her to rise and continue the rest of the learning program period.
+Insecurity made her consider giving up as she thought she couldn't balance the competitiveness factor among other Cohorts.
+At this time, she told her mother all of her hardships, and surprisingly, it was a significant motivation for her to rise and continue the rest of the learning program.

 After finishing all 900 hours of learning sessions in Bangkit, the Cohorts should engage in the final project.
 Zahra was thrilled to form a group of six members, including her, to build an application called Obatin.

-Obatin is an application that aims to lessen pharmacists’ occupational accidents in prescribing drugs since the users could self-medicate through the help of a comprehensive chatbot.
+Obatin is an application that aims to lessen pharmacists' occupational accidents in prescribing drugs since the users can self-medicate through the help of a comprehensive chatbot.

-Zahra says that oftentimes patients misheard pharmacists' instructions on how to consume medication.
-Based on such experience she really wants to help tackle those issues, especially through her work at Bangkit Capstone Project.
+Zahra said that patients often misheard pharmacists' instructions on consuming the medication.
+Based on such experience, she wanted to help tackle those issues, primarily through her work at Bangkit Capstone Project.

 “The final project in Bangkit gave me a glimpse to face the future as it stimulated me to take part in the tech industry.
-Moreover, the mentors explain the material in a very professional manner and show their strong value.”
+Moreover, the mentors explained the material in a very professional manner and showed their strong value.”

 AAD Certification and Zahra’s Career Path

-Among three choices of learning path, Zahra decided to select Mobile Development that focuses on Android application creation to support her dream to be a UI and UX designer.
+Among three learning path choices, Zahra selected Mobile Development, which focuses on Android application creation, to support her dream of being a UI and UX designer.
 She emphasizes that Bangkit is a program that could train adolescents as reliable tech people through certification gained after passing the exam.

 “Almost all parts of the exam are challenging for me.
 However, Bangkit prepared me well and I finally got AAD certification.”

-After graduating from Bangkit, Zahra encouraged herself to prove that she is a capable tech talent, although she had some moments when she really questioned her skills.
-Luckily At that time one of the Kampus Merdeka programs opened the chance for Zahra and her fellow students to discover her heir internship position.
+After graduating from Bangkit, Zahra encouraged herself to prove she was a capable tech talent, although she had some moments when she questioned her skills.
+Luckily, one of the Kampus Merdeka programs allowed Zahra and her fellow students to discover internship positions.

-The first internship position Zahra matched with her career path regarding upscaling her portfolio.
-She was a UI and or UX designer in PT.
-GIT Solution for five months stimulates her to expand the skills she pondered during Bangkit.
+Zahra's first internship matched her career path regarding upscaling her portfolio.
+She was a UI/UX Designer at PT.
+GIT Solution for five months.
+It stimulated her to expand the skills she pondered during Bangkit.
 Besides, another chance came to her without any significant effort.
 What was that?

-Dinas Kesehatan and Poltekes Kemenkes of South Bangka once contacted Zahra to contribute as a team member for creating the community healthcare administration system (puskesmas).
-This island is considered minor and the services are still manual, so they initiated a collaboration with young and talented individuals there like her.
+Dinas Kesehatan and Poltekes Kemenkes of South Bangka once contacted Zahra to contribute as a team member for creating the community healthcare administration system (Puskesmas).
+The island where Zahra worked is considered minor, and the services are still manual, so they initiated a collaboration with young and talented individuals there like her.

 After finishing the project with Dinas Kesehatan and Poltekes Kemenkes, Zahra received an offer to work in PT.
-Calty Teknologi Indonesia as a UI and or UX designer, based in Yogyakarta.
-Surprisingly, one month later, the Amikom Center under Universitas Amikom Yogyakarta management entrusted the UI and UX remote mentor position to her.
+Calty Teknologi Indonesia is a UI and/or UX designer based in Yogyakarta.
+Surprisingly, one month later, the Amikom Center under Universitas Amikom Yogyakarta management entrusted her with the UI/UX remote mentor position.

-“UI and UX and the lay-out materials I got from Bangkit impressed the interviewee, so they gave me a chance as the employee.
+“UI/UX and the layout materials I got from Bangkit impressed the interviewer, so they gave me an opportunity as the employee.
 In addition, they highlighted my design and unraveled the flow in creating it.”

 “I’m proud to have completed Bangkit, a program that was seemingly impossible for me to get in and finish, but I made it.
 Although it’s challenging to follow, perseverance and powerful motivation from my mother could lead to satisfactory results.
 For now, I’m still in the process of developing my application regarding Pharmaceutical Science.”
 Zahra closed the interview.